kazurayam/VisualInspectionTutorial/docs/index.md

 Please note that `URL.host` and `URL.path` are included but `URL.protocol` and `URL.port` are excluded.

-### Sorting the "index" file
+### Order of lines in the "index" file

-Let’s look at the lines in the `index` file.
-In which order the lines of the `index` file sorted?
+Let’s look at the `index` file.
+It is a text file with 1 or more lines.
+In which order the lines are ordered?

 **index**